peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Returns:</b>

-True if the disposition type is inline; otherwise, false..
+True if the disposition type is inline; otherwise, false.

 ### Parameters